Legacy Task APIs

 The core building block in Skyvern

 Tasks are the building block of Skyvern.
 They represent a single instruction (goal) to the browser to go do something using language models.
 Ex.
-“Go to alibaba and extract this information”
+“Search for Skyvern on googgle.com and summarize the information about Skyvern.”

 Request - Initiate a task